 This base prospectus (this "Base Prospectus") relates to the programme for continuous issuance by Bluestep Bank AB (publ), Reg.
-No. 556717-5129, (the "Company" or "Bluestep") (and any reference to the "Group" shall be a reference to the Company and its subsidiaries) of senior medium term notes and subordinated medium term notes in Swedish kronor ("SEK"), euro ("EUR") or Norwegian kronor ("NOK") with a tenor of minimum one (1) year and a nominal amount which may not be lower than EUR 100,000 (or the corresponding amount in SEK or NOK) (the "MTN Programme" and the "Medium Term Notes", respectively).
-The Base Prospectus has been approved and registered by the Swedish Financial Supervisory Authority (Sw.
-Finansinspektionen) (the "Swedish FSA") pursuant to the provisions of Chapter 2, Sections 25 and 26 of the Swedish Financial Instruments Trading Act (Sw. lagen (1991:980) om handel med finansiella instrument) (the "Trading Act").
-Approval and registration by the Swedish FSA do not imply that the Swedish FSA guarantees that the information provided in the Base Prospectus is correct and complete.
+No. 556717-5129, (the "Company", "Bluestep" or the "Issuer") (and any reference to the "Group" shall be a reference to the Company and its subsidiaries) of senior medium term notes and subordinated medium term notes in Swedish kronor ("SEK"), euro ("EUR") or Norwegian kronor ("NOK") with a tenor of minimum one (1) year and a nominal amount which may not be lower than EUR 100,000 (or the corresponding amount in SEK or NOK) (the "MTN Programme" and the "Medium Term Notes", respectively).